mohyaz11/OptimumSetupBook/manuscript/IaC.md

 > ![](images/professoroctopus.png) We are not including samples on how to do this as each hypervisor is unique.
 If we tried to include scripts for every possible hypervisor and version, this chapter would end up being hundreds of pages long.

-Regardless of the technology you are using, you will need a PowerShell script to Bootstrap the tentacle installation.
-Below is a sample script that we wrote for this book to bootstrap tentacles.
+Regardless of the technology you are using, you will need a PowerShell script to Bootstrap the Tentacle installation.
+Below is a sample script that we wrote for this book to bootstrap Tentacles.

 ``` PS